GIVING SOMETHING BACK

 Do You Need Person-to-Person Help?

 Especially for people just getting started on the Internet, finding our way around can seem pretty intimidating.
 There are good books to help you learn.
 One of the first on my list was "The Whole Internet Catalog and Users' Guide", which is still available through Amazon On-Line and which I still recommend.
 There are others more recent.
 There are also great on-line courses (see Voice of the Shuttle, above).
-Newsgroups of USENET provide a place to post your concerns and questions, or to exchange points of view -- after you figure out which of the over 25,000 groups you want.
-It helps at times to have someone to talk with or to write person-to-person.
-So how do you find that person?
+Unfortunately the Newsgroups of USENET which once provided a place to post your concerns and questions, or to exchange points of view have been overwhelmed by Internet vandals and scammers.
+I no longer recommend the medium.

-Quite a large number of Internet sites provide some form of person-to-person help.
-Network Solutions' Ask An Expert is one place to locate a person who can answer your question.
-The site provides email links and web pages of volunteer consultants in various subject areas.
+Have you found it difficult to use Internet search engines that may generate thousands of "hits" on common key words?
+Quite a number of Internet sites provide an alternative in some form of person-to-person on-line help.
+Other sites are now attempting to automate this kind of help in organized searching trees by topic area.
+One the latter is "Find How" -- a search engine organized around broad information domains. .
 Another and very large resource is Sources and Experts, compiled by St. Petersburg Times News Researcher Kitty Bennett.
 A third avenue of approach might be through the valuable resources and supporting experts at About.Com.
 500+ qualified subject matter experts support the forums there.

 At one time, I supported yet a fourth forum called the "Internet Village Elders" at the Internet Sleuth, where we took on a similar charter.
 The specialized databases and interactive expert assistance services of that site are now regrettably defunct.
 But you can find others through any of the major search engines.
 Use the target phrase "Ask an Expert".